jarzanman/jarzanman.github.io/_notes/taking-photos-for-plant-identification.md

 ---
 title: Taking Photos for Plant Identification
-description: What should you take photos of?
+description: A quick primer on taking photos for future plant identification.
 date: 2023-10-08
 modifiedDate:
 ---